HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 1.md

 ## Florida Statute Chapter 475
 A collection of statutes that deal with real estate.
 Citations are where to look in the law to find the relavent legal text.

+where you would find the law about how much pre-licensing education a sales associate needs

 Example:
 **475.001, F.S.** = What that is telling you is that you can find the relevant law in the Florida statutes (F.S.), chapter 475, subchapter 001.